Mohammad Tawhidi

-Mohammad Tawhidi, also known as the Imam of Peace, is an Australian Shia Muslim commentator and self-described imam who divides his time between Canada and the Middle East.
+Mohammad Tawhidi (born 1982 or 1983), who calls himself the "Imam of Peace", is an Australian Shia Muslim commentator and self-described imam who divides his time between Canada and the Middle East.

-Tawhidi has been embraced by a number of Western far-right and Islamophobic groups.
+Tawhidi is known for his outspoken opposition to Islamic extremism, political Islam, and terrorism, as well as for advocating reform within Islam grounded in what he describes as its original ethical principles.
+He has condemned jihadist violence and groups, rejects the use of religion to justify coercion or violence, and promotes reinterpretations of Islamic texts that align with human rights, democratic values, and peaceful coexistence with non-Muslim societies.
+He has taken public positions in favor of women's rights, opposing compulsory veiling, domestic violence, polygyny, child marriage, female genital multilation, and the killing or punishment of apostates, and has called for women's participation in Islamic religious leadership.

+Tawhidi's views have drawn both support and criticism, particularly within Muslim communities, and some of his statements have been positively received by Western far-right (Note: Sources describing support for Tawhidi from far-right groups:) and Islamophobic groups.
+(Note: Sources describing support for Tawhidi from Islamophobic groups:)

 Early life and education

-Tawhidi is a Shia Muslim, and was born in Qom, Iran, to Iraqi parents, who emigrated to Australia with their family to escape persecution.
+Tawhidi is a Shia Muslim, and was born in 1982 or 1983 in Qom, Iran, to Iraqi parents, who emigrated to Australia with his family to escape persecution under President Saddam Hussein.

 According to his office's website, Mohammad Tawhidi is a Shia scholar of Iraqi descent and a third-generation imam.
 He was ordained by the Grand Ayatollah Sadiq al-Shirazi and certified by the “Al-Rasul Seminary School in Qom and the Islamic Seminary of Karbala,” certifying competence and suitability for entrusted roles.”
 A report by the ABC News stated that "Tawhidi is not recognised as an Imam or Sheikh by either the Australian National Imams Council or its South Australian equivalent, nor is he affiliated with any Australian mosque or prayer centre."

-In 2009, he enrolled in a bachelors progam in Islamic studies at Al-Mustafa University in Qom, but withdrew in 2012 for ideological reasons.
+In 2009, he enrolled in a bachelors program in Islamic studies at Al-Mustafa University in Qom, but withdrew in 2012 for ideological reasons.
 Tawhidi became disillusioned with anti-Western views during his time at Al-Mustafa and decided to leave the institution.

 He shifted his focus to addressing challenges within Islam through media, where his statements have drawn both support and criticism.
 Tawhidi advocates for reinterpreting Islamic texts in ways that align with modern human rights and societal values.
 He encourages scholars to adopt a flexible and contextual approach to help reduce extremism and foster better relationships with Western societies.
 He later co-founded Imam Hussein TV 3.

 In 2015, he returned to Australia, and lived there until 2024.
-He is fluent in Arabic, English, and Farsi.
+He is fluent in Arabic, English, and Persian.